angystallone/ProbShakemaps/README.md

 # ProbShakemaps

-The **ProbShakemaps** is an open source Python toolbox that generates Probabilistic Shakemaps, an evolved version of traditional [Shakemaps](https://github.com/DOI-USGS/ghsc-esi-shakemap).
+**ProbShakemaps** is an open source Python toolbox that generates Probabilistic Shakemaps, an evolved version of traditional [Shakemaps](https://github.com/DOI-USGS/ghsc-esi-shakemap).

 Dependencies
 -----------------------------